ahnguyen17/CompassAI/memory-bank/progress.md

 - Corrected variable initialization order and API payload formatting in `chatMessages.js` to prevent runtime errors when handling vision models.
 - Refactored frontend image URL construction to correctly use the base server URL without the API path prefix.
 - Modified backend response and frontend message handling to enable immediate display of uploaded images without page refresh.
+- Updated the model selector dropdown icon to `MdPsychology` for better visual consistency with other icons used in the application.
 - Extended vision icon display logic in the frontend model selector to custom models by checking a new `baseModelSupportsVision` flag provided by the backend.
 - **User Memory Feature:**
     - Adopted a hybrid model for context management (manual + basic automatic extraction).